SreeHarsha72/BigData14/README.md

 ### DELIVERABLE - 3
-For Deliverable 3, we explore various ML modeling through AWS Sagemaker Canvas and also AWS Sagemaker Notebook Instance.
+For Deliverable 3, we explore various ML modeling through AWS Sagemaker Canvas.
 The data utilized is the zipcode data

 ### ANALYTICS AND MACHINE LEARNING
 We developed a regression model to predict the number of properties destroyed by utilizing other data columns as features.
 We make use of the AWS Sagemaker canvas service to design a suitable regression model to predict the number of properties damaged.